SirRicSteel/TheosResearch.org/pitch/03_EMAIL_TEMPLATE.md

 • **EU AI Act Ready:** Governor "Posture" transitions (NOM/PEM/CM) map directly to Art.
 9, 12, and 14 compliance
 • **+56% Convergence:** Through structured adversarial critique that identifies failure modes before they manifest

 Unlike traditional approaches that filter outputs after generation, THEOS **stops unsafe reasoning paths during the process**, preventing harmful content generation rather than merely hiding it.
+These results are from formal controlled experiments with full audit trails—not qualitative observations.

 **Why This Matters for Anthropic:**